ADGEfficiency/nem-data/README.md

 # nem-data

-A simple Python command line tool to access Australian National Energy Market (NEM) data provided by the Australian Energy Market Operator (AEMO).
+A simple & opinionated Python command line tool to access Australian National Energy Market (NEM) data provided by the Australian Energy Market Operator (AEMO).

-It is designed to access historical data, for use by researchers & data scientists.
-This tool supports my personal research work.
+It is designed for use by researchers & data scientists - this tool supports my personal research work.
 It is not designed for production use - see [NEMOSIS](https://github.com/UNSW-CEEM/NEMOSIS) for a production grade package.

 See [A hackers guide to AEMO & NEM data](https://adgefficiency.com/hackers-aemo/) for more on context the data provided by AEMO.